Austino/QualityMedicalSolutionsProgramAssignment/readme.md

 A simple C# console app which is a variation of the famous (infamous) BuzzFizz challenge.
 The program specifies a max number and will print all the numbers from 1 upto max number.
 If a given number is divisible by 3 it will print Test, if divisible by 5 it will print Case and if divisible by both it will print TestCase.

 # Extendability
 Note to Quality Medical Solutions.
-If the program needed to be extended to accomodate more divisible checks, it could easily be done.
+If the program needed to be extended to accomodate more divisibility checks, it could easily be done.
 I personally would have a data structure class like this:

 ```
 internal class DivisibilityCheck